danny-avila/LibreChat/docs/general_info/breaking_changes.md

 # ⚠️ **Breaking Changes** ⚠️

-## v0.5.8
+## Note:
-**If you have issues after updating, please try to clear your browser cache and cookies!**
+**If you experience any issues after updating, we recommend clearing your browser cache and cookies.**

-Some of the latest changes affect the cookies and can cause weird behaviors if not properly cleared.
+Certain changes in the updates may impact cookies, leading to unexpected behaviors if not cleared properly.

 ## v0.5.7